jadenjoel/jadenjoel/README.md

 - 🔭 I’m currently working on **quieting the mind**

-- 👨‍💻 All of my projects are available at [https://jadenjoel.vercel.app/](https://jadenjoel.vercel.app/)

 - 💬 Ask me about **NDE**

 - 📫 How to reach me **jadenjoel1111@gmail.com**